lingchen-jiager/send_email_using_python/README.md

 # some useful python code.
-- send email use smtp
+- send email using smtp